davebyrne222/simple-cli/README.md

 Your command catalog is defined in a single YAML file.
 A typical structure includes:

 - `defaults`: Optional global defaults that can be used in templates.
-- `categories` → `subcategories` → `commands`: Logical organization of commands.
+- `categories` → `subcategories` → `commands`: Logical organisation of commands.
 - Command fields:
     - `name`: The CLI name for the command.
     - `description`: What the command does (shown in interactive mode).
     - `exec`: The shell command to run.
 Supports template replacement for args/config.
     - `args`: Optional list of arguments.
 Each arg can have `name`, `prompt`, `default`, and `optional`.
-    - `pre_command`: Optionally run another defined command before this one (e.g., to list/select resources).
+    - `pre_command`: Optionally run another defined command before this one (e.g. to list/select resources).

 Templating: